hantsy/jakartaee10-sandbox/docs/jpa.md

 Jakarta Persistence(aka JPA) 3.1 brings a collection of improvements.

 * The `UUID` class now is treated as Basic Java Type.
 To support UUID type `ID` in `Entity` class, JPA introduces a new UUID generator.
-* Several numeric functions and some date/time specific functions are added in JPQL and type-safe Criteria API.
+* Several numeric functions and date/time specific functions are added in JPQL and type-safe Criteria API.

 More details please read [What's New in Jakarta Persistence 3.1](https://newsroom.eclipse.org/eclipse-newsletter/2022/march/what%E2%80%99s-new-jakarta-persistence-31).